thradams/thradams.github.io/ptrsize.md

     int (*p)[sizeof(a)/sizeof(a[0])] = &a;  // p points to array of 5 elements.
 ```

-The diference is that we have a pointer to array of 5 elements.
+The difference is that we have a pointer to array of 5 elements.
 and not a pointer to the first element of a sequence of 5.

-Let`s see your current options.
+Let's see our current options.

 For fixed size we can have just